MicrosoftDocs/learn/learn-pr/azure/hpc-storage-considerations/includes/5-authentication-and-authorization-considerations.md

 After you understand the overall performance and traffic characteristics, you will need to consider *security* aspects of your workload.
 Your data may be sensitive, such as patient radiological images.
 You may want to restrict access to the data for many reasons.
 You may want to offer each of your researchers their own "home directory" from which they can load data and conduct HPC analysis and simulations.

-When you select your HPC storage, you must be aware of how it will integrate with your current file system security posture.
+When you select your cloud HPC storage, you must be aware of how it will integrate with your current security posture.
 You must understand the methods by which your file system will authenticate and authorize access to the files, whether the enforcement is local or remote (or both), where authentication and authorization is sourced.
-If using a remote file system, you will need to understand how to control access via standard NAS practices.
+If using a remote shared file system, you will need to understand how to control access via standard NAS practices.
 Finally, if you are offering unique working spaces for users (home directories), you may need to understand how to allocate that space.

 By the end of this module you will have gained understanding of these considerations and how they impact your storage architecture.

 ## Overview of Authentication and Authorization

-If you have an on-premises environment, it is very likely this is review for you, but it's important to appreciate the acts of authentication and authorization.

 **Authentication** - Access to file systems requires authenticating the requestor, using some trusted credential.
-Client-server architectures, such as a file system, will issue challenges for such credentials, such as user or machine accounts.
+Many client-server architectures will issue challenges for such credentials, such as user or machine accounts.
 Those credentials are then checked to ensure they are valid for that environment.
 Once authenticated the specific requestor (the user or the machine/process) would then be authorized.
+Note that authentication for your solution may be limited depending on which access protocols your environment requires.
+For example, if you have a Windows environment, you most likely are using Server Message Block (SMB) as the network file access protocol, which has different authentication requirements than NFS.

 **Authorization** - Allowing a user or machine access to an environment is one thing, but what *level* of access?
 For example, user A may be able to read files on a file system while user B may be able to read and write files.
 Authorization can go deeper than reading and writing; for example user C may be able to modify files but not create new ones in a given directory.